 Return of Capital

 Distributions that qualify as a return of capital aren't dividends.
 A return of capital is a return of some or all of your investment in the stock of the company.
 A return of capital reduces the adjusted cost basis of your stock.
 For information on basis of assets, refer to Topic No. 703.
 A distribution generally qualifies as a return of capital if the corporation making the distribution doesn't have any accumulated or current year earnings and profits.
-Once the adjusted cost basis of your stock has been reduced to zero, any further nondividend distribution is a taxable capital gain that you report on Form 8949.pdf, Sales and Other Dispositions of Capital Assets and Form 1040, Schedule D.pdf, Capital Gains and Losses.
+Once the adjusted cost basis of your stock has been reduced to zero, any further nondividend distribution is a taxable capital gain that you report on Form 8949, Sales and Other Dispositions of Capital Assets (PDF) and Schedule D (Form 1040 or 1040-SR), Capital Gains and Losses (PDF).

 Capital Gain Distributions

 Regulated investment companies (RICs) (mutual funds, exchange traded funds, money market funds, etc.) and real estate investment trusts (REITs) may pay capital gain distributions.
 Capital gain distributions are always reported as long-term capital gains.
 You must also report any undistributed capital gain that RICs or REITs have designated to you in a written notice.
-They report these undistributed capital gains to you on Form 2439.pdf, Notice to Shareholder of Undistributed Long-Term Capital Gains.
-For information on how to report qualifying dividends and capital gain distributions, refer to the Form 1040 Instructions.
+They report these undistributed capital gains to you on Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains (PDF).
+For information on how to report qualifying dividends and capital gain distributions, refer to the Instructions for Form 1040 and 1040-SR (PDF).

 Form 1099-DIV should break down the distribution into the various categories.
 If it doesn't, contact the payer.

 You must give your correct social security number to the payer of your dividend income.
 If you don't, you may be subject to a penalty and/or backup withholding.
 For more information on backup withholding, refer to Topic No. 307.

-If you receive over $1,500 of taxable ordinary dividends, you must report these dividends on Form 1040, Schedule B.pdf, Interest and Ordinary Dividends.
+If you receive over $1,500 of taxable ordinary dividends, you must report these dividends on Schedule B (Form 1040 or 1040-SR), Interest and Ordinary Dividends (PDF).

-You may find more information on dividend income in Publication 550, Investment Income and Expenses.
+You may find more information on dividend income in Publication 550, Investment Income and Expenses (PDF).